 Support patients and caregivers in attending well-child visits and connecting to follow up care by tracking annual well-child visits rates and referral to healthcare services and providing outreach and navigation services.
 Include value-added benefits for annual well-child visits.

-Develop a system to identify when a child or adolescent patient has screened positive for a concern and automatically flags them for follow up by a care navigator or other professional offering coordination services.
+Develop a system to identify when a child or adolescent patient has screened positive for a concern and automatically flags them for follow up by a care navigator or other professional offering coordination services

 Maintain privacy of health and healthcare information for youth.
 Implement privacy protocols and secure electronic health record (EHR) systems that restrict access to sensitive information based on consent parameters and aligning with state-specific privacy laws.